-If you live in California, Oregon or Washington State and you are at least 13 years old, you may request a free consultation without your parent having to sign anything.
+If you live in California, Idaho, Oregon or Washington State and you are at least 13 years old, you may request a free consultation without your parent having to sign anything.
 During the consultation a Joon clinician will speak with you about situations where we will need to engage your parents, like if you want your parents to pay for therapy, or if we need their help to keep you safe.

 Different states have different laws when it comes to seeking therapy as a minor.
 In many states, if you're under the age of 18, you'll need a parent or guardian's permission.
 This is because in order to provide any kind of treatment - medical or psychological - a patient’s consent must be obtained.
 If you are under the legal age to give consent as an adult in your state, then you’ll need a parent or guardian's signature.
 In Washington State, minors may receive mental health treatment if they are 13 years or older without the consent of a parent or guardian.